 If COVID-19 vaccines are administered without reimbursement from health insurers, there is the potential that they will not be recorded in claims and electronic health records.
 This situation may lead to misclassification of truly exposed individuals as "unexposed" comparators, which will underestimate vaccine coverage rates and may bias comparative risk estimates for the cohort design with concurrent unexposed comparators.
-The completeness of exposure data will be assessed in monitoring analyses before the final analyses are conducted by comparing study data with publicly available estimates of vaccine coverage and/or estimates based on immunization registry data from select states (if available); if the coverage estimates differ meaningfully from the "benchmarking" estimates (based on to-bedefined criteria in the SAP), then modifications to the study approach may be considered.
-If this happens, the SCRI and the cohort design with historical unexposed comparators may be designated as the primary study designs and/or linkage to immunization registries may be considered if feasible.
+The completeness of exposure data will be assessed in monitoring analyses before the final analyses are conducted by comparing study data with publicly available estimates of vaccine coverage and/or estimates based on immunization registry data from select states (if available); if the coverage estimates differ meaningfully from the "benchmarking" estimates (based on to-be-defined criteria in the SAP), then modifications to the study approach may be considered.
+If this happens, the SCRI may be designated as the primary study designs and/or linkage to immunization registries may be considered if feasible.